Zaneo/LittleMan/README.md

 1:  ADDx - Add the value at x to accumulator.

-2:  SUBx - Subtract the accumulator by x.
+2:  SUBx - Subtract the accumulator by the value at x.

-3:  STAx - Store the acummulator at x.
+3:  STAx - Store the acummulator value at x.

-4:  LDAx - Store the value at x, in the accumulator.
+4:  LDAx - Load the value at x, into the accumulator.

 5:  BRAx - If x is zero, branch to the value in the accumulator, otherwise branch to x.